 When prior written consent has been given by the parent/ guardian, and Mid-America.

-Director of Full-Time Programs, Director of Student Services or Assistant Superintendent, a student may utilize a device in compliance with the consent provisions.
+Director of Full-Time Programs, Director of Student Services or Deputy Superintendent, a student may utilize a device in compliance with the consent provisions.

 Mid-America Technology Center recognizes that genuine feelings of affection may exist between students; however, students should refrain from inappropriate intimate behaviors on campus or at school-related events.
 Repeated or especially inappropriate behavior in this regard may result in disciplinary consequences.